Meet Our Student Ambassadors

 Montana has given me many opportunities to enjoy the outdoors.
 Now, with the Clark Fork River just a stone's throw from campus, I can take study breaks to do some fly fishing.

 I grew up in Ashland, Oregon and attended the University of Montana for my undergraduate degree.
 I achieved a BA in Philosophy and have minors in Native American Studies and Wilderness Studies.
 In my first year of law school I participated in the Client Counseling Competition and loved learning about the subtleties of attorney-client relationships.
 The summer after my 1L year I was an intern for the Montana American Civil Liberties Union and I now serve as the law school representative on the ACLU State Board.
+During my 2L year I joined the UMSL Trial Team and can honestly say it is my favorite part of law school.
+During this past summer I interned for the United States Attorney's Office for the District of Montana.
 My academic career is an extension of my commitment to social justice.
 In my personal life I enjoy practicing yoga and cooking.

 I feel when you love something you should share it with others.
 Since first setting foot in Montana I knew I loved this place and ever since I have encouraged others to visit and even attend the University.
 I can proudly say I have encouraged at least five students from my home town to attend U of M. At times people have joked that the University should hire me as a recruiter.
 My enthusiasm for the University of Montana has only increased since attending UM School of Law.
 This school provides students with incredible Professors who are committed to their work and to the community.